finestructure/autotm/Readme.md

 in your config file (where path is optional).

-### Time Capsule / Bonjour Names
+### Bonjour Names

-It is possible (most likely in the case of Time Capsule backup destinations) that the URL you grep from the log file reads like
+It is possible (most likely in the case of backup disks attached to AirPort base stations) that the URL you grep from the log file looks like:

+`21/11/2011 23:01:41.913 com.apple.backupd: Mounted network destination at mountpoint: /Volumes/Western Digital 2Tb using URL: afp://dan@AirPort._afpovertcp._tcp.local/Western%20Digital%202Tb`

+In this case strip out the `_afpovertcp._tcp` part and simple enter `AirPort.local` as the server name.
+As the path, if it contains spaces, both `Western%20Digital%202Tb` and `Western\ Digital\ 2Tb` should work.

 ### Escaping

+If you are configuring autotm for local disks, no escaping of special characters should be required.
+In the case of remote destinations, the backup destination is specified by a URL and these have certain rules for escaping certain characters (see for example http://en.wikipedia.org/wiki/Percent-encoding).

+This is true for all parts of the URL, most notably the password, which is sent as part of the URL but not printed to the autotm log file.
+If you are using any special characters, use the percent escape codes or prefix the character with a backslash (\).

 ## Logging